 The highlighted section in the last chart represents Large Cap Growth, which touches 14 different Fama-French data points.
 Each breakpoint line can similarly be used to identify which data points correspond to a certain index.

 The calculator addresses these various size and value factors by calculating five filters based on market capitalization: Large, Mid, Small, Value, and Growth.
 Lets start with the size factors.

 For every cell of the Fama-French data (scaled for market size), the calculator determines if it falls in or out of the desired range for the index.
 If it is out, 0% is included. if it is in, 100% is included.
 If the CRSP breakpoint falls in the middle of a decile, an appropriate percentage is allocated to the modeled market.
 A full matrix is thus developed to translate market data by size, and the matrix changes every year as the market percentages of the deciles vary over time.

 Note that valuation deciles can swing dramatically.
 In one year the single highest growth decile may cover 10% of the market and in another it may cover 50%.
 To be as accurate as possible, the distribution is recalculated every year.
-Regardless of absolute valuation score, the calculations assume (just like most index funds) that half the market is growth and half is value.

 Once we have these filters, the final math is relatively straightforward and uses a matrix approach.

 The desired filters are applied to the calculated Fama-French market size data to create a simulated market.
 The market is then weighted by percentage, and the resulting percentages are multiplied by the Fama-French return data to get weighted returns for each component of the index.
 Adding up all of the weighted returns gives the total return of the year.

 Here’s how the calculated index returns track known indices over the past 20 years.
 All index data is from the Bogleheads wiki here, here, and here.
 The red “PC” series represents the PortfolioCharts calculations.
 Click to enlarge.